makrai/notes/dowty82-gramm-rel-in-montague.md

 ## 5.3.
 "Structure-Preserving" Rules

-* relation-changing rules are rules applying to verbs or VPs, not to sentences.
+* relation-changing rules are rules applying to verbs or VPs, not to sentences
 * the category-changing analysis predicts three commonplace observations about
   * TG and RG have certainly described adequately but in no way predict; these
   * discussed in this and the two following sections.
 Because these